discretize/discretize-guides/cm-guides/elementalist/weaver/index.md

 </Boss>

 ### **Precast**
 - Precast <Skill id="5624"/> for yourself  to the boss hitbox and gg/use portal to get back to party.
-Skip this part if pugs are nervous about elitist stuff.
+Skip this part if PuGs are nervous about elitist stuff.
 - **NOTE:** You can use tempest precast as well if any party member is placing fire field.

 ### **1st Phase**